 I’ve been told I should learn to believe in myself and not think something so other-worldly is at play and I do think there is a lot of merit in that, too.

 Confidence and self-love are extremely important.
-And being encouraged towards those things is empowering in ways that are life-changing!
+And being encouraged towards these things is empowering in ways that are life-changing!

 But I really do very much enjoy my conversations with God and since I’m a stickler for being stuck in my ways and this really works for me, it’s just the way I do things.

-What I’ve also come to understand is that whatever your own beliefs are, your own beliefs are incredibly important.
+What I’ve also come to understand as well, is that whatever your own beliefs are, your own beliefs are incredibly important.
 Your fundamental belief is your fundamental belief and it’s that for a reason!

-It’s our fundamental beliefs that make us individuals.
+It’s our fundamental beliefs that make us individuals after all.

 And the fact we have so many different beliefs is all part of our charm as humans.